Teremky

 The National Expocenter of Ukraine and Kyiv's Ipodrom horse racetrack are located in the neighborhood.
 Teremky is served by a metro station of the Kyiv Metro's Obolonsko–Teremkivska line.

-Facts about Teremky
+History

 Development of Teremky district began in the early 1970s with the relocation in this area of the V.M.Glushkov Institute of Cybernetics of the NAS of Ukraine which was transferred from its previous address, Prospekt Nauki.
 The first residents of the massif were employees of the Institute - academicians, doctors and candidates of science, scientists, representatives of the scientific community.